-Title of Module: Research and Practice
+Title Research and Practice 2024/25 Status

+Session

-Code: NURS11160 SCQF Level: 11 (Scottish Credit and Qualifications Framework) Credit Points: 60 ECTS: 30 (European Credit Transfer Scheme)
+Code NURS11160 SCQF Level 11

+Credit Points 60 ECTS (European Credit Transfer Scheme) 30

-School: School of Health and Life Sciences
+School Health and Life Sciences

-Module Co-ordinator: Garry Collins
+Module Co-ordinator Garry Collins

 Summary of Module

 Research and Practice is a theory and practice module which will enable students to consolidate their prior knowledge and understanding of the research process from their undergraduate studies as well as the MSc Nursing Programme.
 Students will advance and develop a comprehensive understanding of the whole research/enquiry process, including ethical, legal and professional issues; how to design, a project, handle data and undertake research.